Welcome to How to Find Happiness, Lesson 8: How to Use Money to Buy Happiness.

 Are you beginning to see any themes that will help you develop a more holistic strategy to achieve future happiness and contentment?

-Did you learn anything new about money and happiness?
+Did you learn anything new about?

 How do I feel about money? | Are those feelings based in fact? |

-Are there myths that I carry in my mind about money and happiness? | How do I feel when I have a major money decision to make?
+Are there myths that I carry in my mind about money and happiness? | How do I feel when I have a major financial decision to make?
 Why? |

-How transparent am I with money matters with my spouse, parents, or children? | Are there aspects of money management that intimidate me? |
+How transparent am I with financial matters with my spouse, parents, or children? | Are there aspects of money management that intimidate me? |

-What 3 changes should I make to my own thinking about money? | Name 3 things that would be a good investment in your personal happiness. |
+What 3 changes should I make to my own thinking? | Name 3 things that would be a good investment in your personal happiness. |

-Is there someone who I trust who seems to handle money well?
+Is there someone who I trust who seems to handle their finances well?
 What can I learn from them? | Are there debts holding me back from happiness?
 What strategies could I use to eliminate them over time? |

 When temptation strikes to make a purchase I can’t afford, what simple phrase will help keep me grounded? | Do I need to make changes to my budget to reduce debt, increase savings, or save for investments? |

-What three statements sum up my feelings about money? | How do I want to change my thinking about money in the future? |
+What three statements sum up my feelings on this subject? | How do I want to change my thinking about money in the future? |

 Would it help me to get professional financial advice? | Is there an element of shame in my relationship with money?
 How can I eradicate it? |